 On the flip side, fruits that are low in fiber can still offer a bevy of other nutritional benefits.
 According to Lauren Manaker, MS, RDN, LD, CLEC, CPT, a registered dietitian based in Charleston, it's important to point out that just because these fruits are labeled as "low" fiber, doesn't mean they don't offer as much as, say, high-fiber raspberries.
 "We don't just eat fruit because of their fiber content.
 So, if a fruit option doesn't contain fiber—or contains a small amount—that doesn't mean that its 'bad,' either," Manaker says.
 In fact, she explains that fruits are also a source of many vitamins and minerals, as well as plant compounds that many of us are not eating enough of regularly.
 "Reports show that 90 percent of Americans are not eating the recommended servings of fruits and vegetables every day," she says.

 So, what gives?
 Figuring out the best meal plan to suit your individualized needs is a highly personal journey; however, Manaker says leaning with a diversified diet can help make the process a little easier.
 "If you are eating whole grains, veggies, nuts, seeds, and other fiber sources, there is no reason to be concerned if you enjoy these low fiber fruits, as you can easily get your fiber fix from these options," she says.
 "And for some, following a low fiber diet is actually exactly what they need.
 For example, some people with certain gastrointestinal concerns need to avoid eating too much fiber."
+(Can you eat too much fruit?
+Yep, that's a thing, too.)
 In short: It's about finding the right balance that works for you.

 What fruits are low in fiber?

 Here are 12 fruits that contain the least amount of fiber per serving (about 1 cup):

 - Honeydew (1.1 g)